league-curriculum/Python-Apprentice/docs/source/getting_started.md

 When the fork is finished, you can start your web based programming editor.

+( If you are more currious, you can [visit the course repository](https://github.com/league-curriculum/Python-Apprentice), and then fork from there. )

 ## 4: Start the Codespace

 ### Enable progress reporting